andreaaspesidev/andreaaspesidev.github.io/_posts/2022-06-22-arduino-post1.md

 - `Simple`: one of the elementary operations allowed in our language.
 For example, the operations of comparing (>, <, =, %), reading and writing in SRAM, …
 - `Composite`, or a *sub-recipe*.
 For example, if we are going to make *pasta with tomato sauce*, the recipe will contain (at least) two sub-recipes (cook pasta, prepare the sauce), each composed of a sequence of elementary steps to achieve that specific goal.

-> Note that actually some operations we are now considering simple could be actually executed in more instructions {: .prompt-warning}
+> Note that some operations we are now considering simple could be actually executed in more than a single instruction {: .prompt-warning}

-> This distinction is not academic, but it’s introduced as a simplification for the reader {: .prompt-info }
+> This distinction is not academic, but it’s introduced as a simplification for the reader {: .prompt-info}

-## Variables: what are they and how to use them
+## Variables: what they are and how to use them
 Every operation, even an elementary one, needs to operate on some data.
 Let’s imagine the `variables` as *containers* for our data.
 These data boxes must have a *label* that gives clear information about their content.

-The information on the label, as we will see in details shortly, is of two types.
+The information on the label, as we will see in detail shortly, is of two types.
 I anticipate that the first part will be linked to the content.
 Among the types of content allowed, we can find:

 - `char`, i.d. variables that can only contain a single character (‘a’, ‘b’, …)
 - `char[]`, an “array” (sequence) of characters called string (we will see it in details in a later article)